Multi-Instance Multi-Label Learning: Solving Multi-Instance Single-Label Problems through MIML Transformation

 \subsection{\textsc{SubCod}}

-For an object that has been described by multi-instances, if it is associated with a label corresponding to a high-level complicated concept such as \textit{Africa} in Fig.~\ref{fig:Africa}(a), it may be quite difficult to learn this concept directly since many different lower-level concepts are mixed.
-If we can transform the single-label into a set of labels corresponding to some sub-concepts, which are relatively clearer and easier to learn, we can learn these labels at first and then derive the high-level complicated label based on them, as illustrated in Fig.~\ref{fig:Africa}(b).
-This is the motivation of \textsc{SubCod}.
+For an object that has been described by multi-instances, if it is associated with a label corresponding to a high-level complicated concept such as \textit{Africa} in Fig.~\ref{fig:Africa}(a), it may be quite difficult to learn this concept directly.
+The basic assumption of \textsc{SubCod} is that high-level complicated concepts can be derived by a number of lower-level sub-concepts which are relatively clearer and easier for learning, so that we can transform the single-label into a set of labels each corresponds to one sub-concept.
+Therefore, we can learn these labels at first and then derive the high-level complicated label based on them, as illustrated in Fig.~\ref{fig:Africa}(b).

 \textsc{SubCod} is a two-stage algorithm, which is based on \textit{sub-concept discovery}.
 In the first stage, \textsc{SubCod} transforms each single-label example into a multi-label example by discovering and exploiting sub-concepts involved by the original label; this is realized by constructing multiple labels through unsupervised clustering all instances and then treating each cluster as a set of instances of a separate sub-concept.
-In the second stage, the outputs learned from the transformed data set are used to derived the original labels that are to be predicted; this is realized by using a supervised learning algorithm to predict the original labels from the sub-concepts predicted by an MIML learner.
+In the second stage, the outputs learned from the transformed data set are used to derive the original labels that are to be predicted; this is realized by using a supervised learning algorithm to predict the original labels from the sub-concepts predicted by an MIML learner.

 Using the same denotation as that in Sections~\ref{sec:MIML} and \ref{sec:MIMLalgos}, that is, given data set $\{(X_1, y_1), (X_2, y_2), \cdots, (X_m, y_m)\}$, where $X_i \subseteq \mathcal{X}$ is a set of instances $\{{\bm x_{i1}}, {\bm x_{i2}}, \cdots,$ ${\bm x_{i,n_i}}\}$, ${\bm x_{ij}} \in \mathcal{X}$ $(j=1,2,\cdots,n_i)$, and $y_i \in \mathcal{Y}$ is the label of $X_i$.
 Here $n_i$ denotes the number of instances in $X_i$.